UCF Center for Research in Education Simulation Technology

 Commercialization to over 100 partners around the globe

-Project RAISE is a collaborative project between UCP of Central Florida and the University of Central Florida that aims to improve the social skills of students with disabilities by creating a teaching toolkit featuring the Dash™ robot and an AI-driven socially assistive robot, Zoobee™.
-Through the experience students will have opportunities to learn basic coding while also practicing real-world skills like problem solving, collaboration, cooperation, and strategic thinking in a safe, distraction-free environment.
-The team at the University of Central Florida designed, created, and patented the AI-driven socially assistive robot Zoobee™
+Project RAISE is a collaborative project supported by the US Department of Education Office of Special Education Programs (OSEP).
+The partners are UCP of Central Florida and the University of Central Florida and the aim is to improve the social skills of students with disabilities by creating a teaching toolkit featuring the Dash™ robot and an AI-driven socially assistive robot, ZB.
+Through the experience, students will have opportunities to learn basic coding while also practicing real-world skills like problem solving, collaboration, cooperation, and strategic thinking in a safe, distraction-free environment.
+The team at the University of Central Florida designed, created, and patented the AI-driven socially assistive robot ZB.

-CREST is currently housed in the Teaching Academy on UCF’s main campus, which includes office space and equipment aligned with numerous simulation activities (computers, HMDs, Spire, etc.).
-The center is staffed by an administrative assistant, post-doctoral scholar, doctoral students and a director of education and training.
+CREST is currently housed in the Teaching Academy on UCF’s main campus, which includes office space and equipment aligned with numerous simulation activities (computers, HMDs, biosensors, etc.).
+The center is staffed by an administrative assistant, post-doctoral scholars, doctoral students, and a director of education and training.